-In this seminar Coach Kyle Ohradzansky, QB Coach and Pass Game Coordinator at the University of Findlay, takes you through his regular pracitce week.
-Included in the course, Coach gives you an up close look at some of his drills as well as how he scouts opponents on a weekly basis.
+In this seminar Coach Kyle Ohradzansky, QB Coach and Offensive Coordinator at Findlay University takes you through his regular practice week.
+Included in the course, Coach gives you an up-close look at some of his drills as well as how he scouts opponents on a weekly basis.
 If you're looking to learn how to better improve your QB room, this is the course for you.

 Kyle Ohradzansky is now in his third season at the University of Findlay in 2020 after spending a pair of seasons as a graduate assistant for Findlay from 2016-17.
 Coach will work with the quarterbacks and wide receivers for the Oilers.

 The 2019 version of the Oilers offense scored 38 points per game and picked up 463 yards per game.
 Of Findlay's 11 offensive starters, nine were named all-conference selections, six of which were first team honorees.
 Coached by Ohradzansky, quarterback Matt Winzeler was named second team all-conference in his first season for Findlay.
 Winzeler threw for more than 2,500 yards and had 27 passing touchdowns.

 In 2018, the Oilers offense scored 41.2 points per game, the highest in the region, and put up 494 yards per game.
 Findlay's 292 first downs ranked fourth in the country.